 - 400 W light source.

+- CO2 insufflator automatically regulated for pressure and flow rate.
 It should enable a high rate of CO2 (at least 6 l/min.).

 - Video camera and screen.